 Here’s the deal: one of our writers worked with them.
 He was sent out on one of their volunteer programs in Vietnam.
 Heres the other deal:

-He’s a fucking madlad.
+He’s a totally culturally respectful madlad.

 If he’d come back and said “Can the partnership,”, we would have canned it.
 Instead, he came back and said everything I believe to be true about voluntourism.